STEllAR-GROUP/phylanx/docs/sphinx/branches/master/html/_sources/manual/about.rst.txt

 decompose array computations into a predefined set of parallel operations and employ algorithms which optimize execution and data layout from of a user provided expression graph.
-Using hints from the user as well as applicaiton logic an expression graph is created which is then passed to HPX, a distributed C++ runtime system used to schedule and execute the work on commodity systems.
+Using hints from the user as well as application logic an expression graph is created which is then passed to HPX, a distributed C++ runtime system used to schedule and execute the work on commodity systems.